manuparra/MasterDatCom_BDCC_Practice/starting_hadoop.md

 ![ExampleMapReduce](https://wikis.nyu.edu/download/attachments/74681720/WordCount%20MapReduce%20Paradigm.PNG?version=1&modificationDate=1462902481180&api=v2)

 --> PAY ATTENTION: Working on FileSystem or HDFS !

 We need to copy the source code (from HDFS)  of the WordCount application to our home folder:

-Create a folder in your home:
+Create a folder in your home for this project:

 ```
 mkdir testwordcount